kubernauts/kubernauts-kubernetes-training-courses/courses/novice.md

 If you haven’t a GCP account and didn’t tried Google Kubernetes Engine for free, you can quickly get started with a [$300 free credits](https://cloud.google.com/free/).
 Please install gcloud SDK / CLI from [here](https://cloud.google.com/sdk/).

-If you prefer to deploy Kubernetes on AWS or OpenStack, please follow our [Kops Faststart guide](https://kubernauts.gitbooks.io/kubernauts-kops-faststart/content/) or use our [TK8 installer](https://github.com/kubernauts/tk8).
+If you prefer to deploy Kubernetes on AWS or OpenStack, please follow our [Kops Faststart guide](https://kubernauts.gitbooks.io/kubernauts-kops-faststart/content/) or use our [TK8 installer](https://github.com/kubernauts/tk8) or the [Kubespray Essentials](https://kubernauts.gitbooks.io/kubespray-essentials/content/).